AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 ### Description:
-This module creates AWS IAM credentials (IAM roles, policies, etc...), which are used to grant AWS API permissions for Aviatrix controller in order to allow the controller to access resources in AWS account(s).
-This Terraform module should be run in the AWS account where you are installing the Controller and any additional AWS accounts that will be connected to the Controller.
+This module creates AWS IAM credentials (IAM roles, policies, etc...), which are used to grant AWS API permissions to Aviatrix Controller in order to allow it to access resources in AWS account(s).
+This Terraform module should be run in the AWS account where you are installing the Controller.

 This script will create the following:

 1. An Aviatrix Role for Lambda with corresponding role policy with required permissions.

-2. An Aviatrix Role for controller with corresponding role policy with required permissions.
+2. An Aviatrix Role for Controller with corresponding role policy with required permissions.

-3. A lambda function for setting up HA and restoring configuration automatically.
+3. A lambda function for handling Controller failover events and restoring configuration automatically on a new instance.

 4. AWS launch template for Aviatrix controller instance.